FabioRosado/100DaysOfCode/log.md

 **Today's Progress**: Updated my PR to fix a bug on a feature that I have implemented to opsdroid in the past.
 Worked on freecodecamp portfolio layout.

 **Thoughts:**  I've forgot to add days to this log so I started from now (although my github shows some progress).
 The layout is almost done and I'm quite happy with it at the moment.

+### Day 63: April 9, 2018 (freecodecamp)
+##### Project: freecodecamp

+**Today's Progress**: Kept working on the freecodecamp portfolio, finished 99% of it.

+**Thoughts:**  I've used mostly bulma modules and glued them together, the layout looks neat though and Im enjoying this Bulma css.

+### Day 64: April 9, 2018 (freecodecamp, The Odin Project)
+##### Project: freecodecamp, The Odin Project

+**Today's Progress**: Finished the portfolio.
+Started the javascript course in freecodecamp and the first part of the odin project.

+**Thoughts:**  Today was fun did a lot of reading and didn't do much.
+This part of freecodecamp is quite easy since I have done the codecademy course on javascript, I have also noticed that the freecodecamp course seems to be a bit outdated, but its too early to say.